Zono-Bot/SkyScript-Docs/src/content/docs/Introduction/frist.md

 description: "Skyskript"
 ---
 # Getting Started
-Go to you terminal and type
+Go to your terminal and type
 ```sh
 npm i -g skyskript
 ```